ciaranj/connect-auth/README.md

 Changelog
 =========
+ * **0.6.0**
+		BREAKING: Moves dependencies to connect 2.7.x and node >=0.8.0.
+This should make modern installations easier to keep up to date.
+(Evan Prodromou )
  * **0.5.4**
 		Fixes Twitter strategy, they now require the oauth_verifier query parameter to be sent (Michael "Z" Goddard)_
  * **0.5.3**